rajesh17mca/docker-workspace/README.md

 - Containers are usually immutable and ephemeral
 - "immutable infrastructure": only re-deploy containers, never change
 - Two ways:
-    * Volumes - Make special location outside of container UFS (Union File System)
+    * Volumes - Make a special location outside of the container UFS (Union File System)
     * Bind Mounts - Link container path to host path

-By Default volumes will be created at /var/lib/docker/volumes/<Volume_Name>/_data Docker Volume will be created with docker cli or docker instruction (VOLUME) in Dockerfile
+By Default, volumes will be created at /var/lib/docker/volumes/<Volume_Name>/_data Docker Volume will be created with Docker CLI or the docker instruction (VOLUME) in Dockerfile
 ```
 docker volume ls
 docker volume create rajesh_volume